DaPhysikist/CSE151A_Taxi_Group/README.md

 While the model captured some basic relationships, the relatively high error indicated that linear regression struggled with the complexity of the data.
 However, given the R2 value, we saw that this was quite ideal.
 We believed that using a Polynomial Regression model might have been a better choice.
 Also, we forgot to apply feature scaling and normalization, which would have increased model performance, especially for Linear Regression.
 There was also a lack of more nuanced features, such as weather conditions or time of day as taxi driver fares can change due to the length of trips in these conditions.
 This would have allowed us to capture more variability of the data.
 We did not consider any regularization techniques such as Ridge or Lasso regression because we believed our model was not overfitting.
 This was due to the fact we had a relatively high R2 value, but was not egregiously high.

-If we were to repeat this, we would have used a Polynomial Regression model.
-This is because it is allowed to capture more complex relationships in the data.
-By increasing how complex the model is, we are able to generalize more to the data.
-However, given the quite high R2 value, we kept it here.
-We also worried that this would make the model overfit to the data, another problem we feared would actually set us back.
-We also considered rounding the latitude and longitude even further, but decided against it as it would remove too much meaningful information the model could use to learn.

 ![Figure 8](images/figure8.png)

 Fig 8.
 Predicted vs. actual fare amounts for model 1, with the red line indicating perfect predictions.